 Reach out to journalists who have written articles about your book’s subject matter.
 Again, you should figure out what your hooks are.
 In the middle grade example, it’s that your character is an army brat and moves around a lot.
 That’s a topic you might be able to speak about.
 That’s a topic people might be interested in.
 So get on the radar of people who are writing about it.
 Offer yourself as an expert.
 It might seem weird to think of yourself that way, but once you’re quoted in one article, it becomes easier to get quoted in another one.
 Start small, with a blog or local website.
 From there, approach more journalists.

-These are examples of what an author who’s about to be published or has recently been published should be doing.
+These are some solid book launch ideas for an author who’s about to be published or has recently been published.
 As you can see, a lot of this work isn’t going to pay off in obvious or immediate ways.
 By building a network of journalists, you aren’t going to get on the cover of Time next week.
 But the more seeds you plant, the more chance you have of something coming to fruition.

 Ideally, you’re doing this a year before your publication date.
 Basically, as soon as you know that you’re slotted for Winter 2018, you start putting plans in place to do some of this stuff.
 You don’t have to do it all at once.
 And some days, you’ll have other things to do.